 ARTICLE 5 SCOPE OF AGREEMENT

 Scope of Agreement.
 Customer and Company may enter into Transactions for the firm sale and delivery and purchase and receipt of Gas at the Delivery Point(s).
 Each Transaction will be documented by a Confirmation Letter.
-Each Confirmation Letter shall constitute an integral part of this Agreement and any discrepancy between this Agreement and a Confirmation Letter shall be resolved in favor of the Confirmation Letter.
+All Confirmation Letters shall constitute an integral part of this Agreement and any discrepancy shall be resolved in favor of: (i) a Confirmation Letter which has been signed by Company and Customer or is deemed accepted; (ii) the oral or electronic agreement of the Transaction; or (iii) this Agreement including Exhibits and Schedules, the terms shall control in the priority listed above.
 All Transactions outstanding at any time shall collectively be deemed to be part of this Agreement and shall collectively be referred to as "the Agreement" or "this Agreement".
 Each Confirmation Letter will state whether the Transaction is based upon DCQ quantity obligations or MaxDQ and MinPQ quantity obligations, and in each case, the applicable alternative definitions and provisions set forth in this Agreement will apply.

+Recording.
+Company and Customer consent to the recording of its representatives’ telephone conversations in connection with this Agreement without further notice.
+All recordings may be introduced into evidence and used to prove the terms of a Transaction between the Parties, and all objections to the introduction of such evidence to prove the terms of a Transaction between the Parties based on principles of Statutes of Fraud, the Parol Evidence Rule or similar evidentiary rules, including any assertion that such instructions or agreements are not in writing or signed by a Party or both Parties, are waived.
+In addition, all objections to the authority (actual or apparent) of a Party’s representatives to enter into a Transaction are waived.

+Broker Facilitated Transactions.
+The Parties agree that in some instances purchases and sales may be facilitated through a broker and that recorded conversations with brokers and broker confirmations are admissible into evidence and may be used to prove the terms of a Transaction and the authority of the broker to enter into the Transaction.
+The Parties waive all evidentiary objections related to the introduction of such evidence.
+Transactions facilitated through brokers are subject to the terms of this Agreement.

 ARTICLE 6 TRANSACTIONS